pclonan/sinatra/README.md

     ├── README.md
     └── Vagrantfile

-However, as there is no Puppet master in this environment, each subsequent Puppet run is controlled via cron.
+However, as there is no Puppet master in this environment, each subsequent Puppet run is initiated via cron.
 The script "/etc/puppet/rebase.sh" pulls down the manifests and modules directories from https://github.com/pclonan/sinatra.
 The cron entry is:

     */30 * * * * /etc/puppet/rebase.sh

 Puppet Modules
 ---------------